 If you’re planting in the ground, you need to test the soil to make sure its ph level is compatible with the plants you’re interested in growing.
 If it’s not compatible, you’ll have to add soil amendments.
 But if you’re planting in containers, that’s a non-issue.
-Simply use potting soil and a slow-release fertilizer to create the right soil habitat for your potted plants.
+Simply use the best potting soil for container gardens and a slow-release fertilizer to create the right soil habitat for your potted plants.
 Bonus perk: no chance of soil-borne plant diseases.

 To make a terrarium, choose a glass container with an opening wide enough for your hand.
 Gently add an inch or two of washed, fine gravel.
 Top gravel with a thin layer of activated aquarium carbon. (you’ll find both items at your local pet store. ) next, add moistened potting soil, and you’ll be ready to plant.
 Create a collection of plants, or showcase just one.
 Good choices include ferns, succulents, mosses, miniature moth orchids, african violets, and kalanchoes.
 How often you need to water or fertilize your terrarium will depend upon the type of plants you choose, but this is a beautiful way to enjoy container gardening.

 How To Prepare Soil And Keep It Aerated